souravsaha/ir_explain/README.md

 ### To get started

 You can run the programs test_point_wise.py, test_pair_wise.py, and test_list_wise.py to get the pipeline.
+Run files for some neural ranking models are available in the `examples/runs folder`.

 ## Contributing